naneja/ece3514/assignments/a8_linked_lists/README.md

 # A8: Linked Lists [Limited Submissions]

-* You will get window of maximum 120 minutes to submit final assignment from your first submission.
-During these 120 minutes, you may submit multiple times and the last submission is considered as the final submission.
+* You will get a window of a maximum of 120 minutes to submit the final assignment from your first submission.

+* During these 120 minutes, you may submit multiple times, and the last submission is considered the final submission.

 * This assignment is to implement:
   * singly_linked.hpp